nicocossiom/IngenieriaProtocolos/docfx_project/index.md

 Also note that while UDP allows for the concurrent receipt of messages from multiple clients, it does not guarantee the delivery of messages (i.e., it's a connectionless protocol).

-To know more about the specifics of the implementation see [Code Documentation](/api/index.md).
+To know more about the specifics of the implementation see [UdpChat.Server.CentralRetransmissionServer](api/UdpChat.Server.CentralRetransmissionServer.yml) and [UdpChat.Server.ServerService](api/UdpChat.Server.ServerService.yml).

 ## Basic functionality of a UDP Multichat